Skip to content

 Rutgers University | Advisor: Dr. Kristen McQuinn

-I researched the impact that periods of elevated supernova activity have on the dark matter distributions within nearby dwarf galaxies.
-I led this project with the guidance of Dr. Kristen McQuinn to integrate into a larger (unpublished as of Dec 2025) investigation.
+I researched the impact that time-periods with heightened star deaths/bursts have on the dark matter distributions within nearby dwarf galaxies.
+I led this project with the guidance of Dr. Kristen McQuinn - NASA Roman Space Telescope Mission Head.
+This project dovetails into a larger (unpublished as of Dec 2025) investigation.

 Teaching Assistant - Sep 2021 to May 2023